Motion#

 landing?#

-The landing? block returns a Boolean indicating whether the Hornet is landing.
+The landing? block returns a Boolean indicating whether the drone is in the process of landing.

 <landing?>